mbentley/docker-in-docker/scripts/README.md

   * `destroy_swarm` - remove Swarm, the engines, and all persistent data
   * `output_info` - display enviroment variable overrides currently set

+### Container commands details
+  * `start` - start ddc-lb, docker1, docker2, and docker3 daemon containers
+  * `stop` - stop ddc-lb, docker1, docker2, and docker3 daemon containers
+  * `pause` - pause ddc-lb, docker1, docker2, and docker3 daemon containers
+  * `unpause` - unpause ddc-lb, docker1, docker2, and docker3 daemon containers
+  * `recycle` - stop, remove, and re-create the docker engines and `dind` network, keeping persistent data (useful for upgrades)

-### Additional utility usage details
+### Additional commands details
   * `connect_engine` - helper script used to set `DOCKER_HOST` to communicate to a specific engine
-  * `start_engines` - start docker1, docker2, and docker3 daemon containers
-  * `stop_engines` - stop docker1, docker2, and docker3 daemon containers
-  * `pause_engines` - pause docker1, docker2, and docker3 daemon containers
-  * `unpause_engines` - unpause docker1, docker2, and docker3 daemon containers
-  * `recycle_engines` - stop, remove, and re-create the docker engines and `dind` network, keeping persistent data (useful for upgrades)
   * `create_net_alias` - create a network alias used for keeping a persistent IP no matter when you are (only used for D4M)
   * `remove_net_alias` - remove network alias
   * `ucp_create_tar` - create a tarball of the UCP images